mstniy/safepm/Readme.md

 Currently, there is only one utility program: `pool_overhead`.
 It gets built together with the tests.
 Set the environment variable `POOL_SIZE` and run it to get an estimate of the user-available area (excluding e.g. the PMDK metadata and the pmasan persistent shadow memory).

+### Benchmarks

+For various performance benchmark drivers and scripts, see the folder `benchmarks`.

 ### ``vscode_init.sh`

 Builds the repo with `bear` to enable the vscode extension `clangd` to do auto-completion, jumps etc. My experience with Intellisense has been very poor.